Diethood » Recipes » Side Dishes » Maple Glazed Roasted Butternut Squash with Brussels Sprouts

 Cuisine: American, American/Southern

-Keyword: brussel sprouts with bacon, brussels sprouts recipe, butternut squash recipes, holiday recipes, holiday side dish, roasted brussel sprouts, roasted butternut squash, thanksgiving side dish
+Keyword: brussels sprouts recipe, butternut squash recipes, easy thanksgiving recipe, holiday side dish

 Did you make this recipe?Leave a Rating!